SMTG-Bham/doped/docs/Dev_ToDo.md

     and/or if it's known from other work for your chosen functional etc.)
   - Add notes about polaron finding (use SnB and/or MAGMOMs.
 Any other advice to add?
 See Abdullah/Dan chat and YouTube tutorial, should have note about setting `MAGMOM`s for defects somewhere). `doped` can't do automatically because far too much defect/material-specific dependence.
   - Show our workflow for calculating interstitials (see docs Tips page, i.e. `vasp_gam` relaxations first (can point to defects tutorial for this)) -> Need to mention this in the defects tutorial, and point to discussion in Tips docs page.
   - Add mini-example of calculating the dielectric constant (plus convergence testing with `vaspup2.0`) to docs/examples, and link this when `dielectric` used in parsing examples.
+Should also note that the dielectric should be in the same xyz Cartesian basis as the supercell calculations (likely but not necessarily the same as the raw output of a VASP dielectric calculation if an oddly-defined primitive cell is used)
   - Note about cost of `vasp_ncl` chemical potential calculations for metals, use `ISMEAR = -5`, possibly `NKRED` etc. (make a function to generate `vasp_ncl` calculation files with `ISMEAR = -5`, with option to set different kpoints) - if `ISMEAR = 0` - converged kpoints still prohibitively large, use vasp_converge_files again to check for quicker convergence with ISMEAR = -5.
   - Use `NKRED = 2` for `vasp_ncl` chempot calcs, if even kpoints and over 4.
 Often can't use `NKRED` with `vasp_std`, because we don't know beforehand the kpts in the IBZ (because symmetry on for `vasp_std` chempot calcs)(same goes for `EVENONLY = True`).